-Statistics on the size and significance of the informal economy
+Statistics on the informal economy

 The first-ever global estimates on the size of informal employment, published by the ILO in 2018, show 61% of all workers are informally employed.
 That’s 2 billion workers worldwide—whether self-employed, wage workers, casual day labourers or dependent contractors.